uccser/cs-field-guide/csfieldguide/static/interactives/mips-assembler/README.md

 ## Licences

 This interactive is influenced by the [Online MIPS Assembler](https://github.com/alanhogan/online-mips-assembler) by [Alan Hogan](http://alanhogan.com/).
-It's licence is listed in LICENCE-THIRD-PARTY, with a full copy available in the `third-party-licences` directory.
+It's licence is listed in `LICENCE-THIRD-PARTY`, with a full copy available in the `third-party-licences` directory.

 ## Required files